Nottingham Corporation Tramways: 1908

-In April, the committee were informed that considerable expenditure was needed to keep these vehicles in service and that it was not possible to maintain them satisfactorily, whereupon it was decided to ask Seldon Brothers, Wentworth's, and W. Bamford if any of them would be willing to provide horsebuses for the service, pending construction of the tramway.
+In April, the committee were informed that considerable expenditure was needed to keep these vehicles in service and that it was not possible to maintain them satisfactorily, whereupon it was decided to ask Seldon Brothers, Wentworth's, and W. Bamford if any of them would be willing to provide omnibuses for the service, pending construction of the tramway.
 Bamford agreed to the proposal that he should operate between the top of King Street and the Crown Inn on Carlton Road, via Coalpit Lane (later Cranbrook Street), on a 20-minute frequency at a fixed charge of 9d. per mile; receipts were collected by a Corporation conductor, but the driver was provided by Bamford's.
 The last day of motorbus operation was 15 June.
 After withdrawal, two of the vehicles were converted into tower waggons.

 A further ten cars, numbered 116 to 125, were obtained during the year and during their life proved popular with the crews.
 They were top-covered, with normal stairs, and bodies built by the United Electric Car Company of Preston.
 They were fitted to Brill 21 E trucks and had two 40 h.p.
 Dick, Kerr motors with Dick, Kerr controllers and equipment, and B.T.H. magnetic slipper brakes.
 In May, one of these, no. 121, was demonstrated to the committee, showing the action of the "run back" preventer and of the combined magnetic and mechanical track brake.
 At a later date this car was involved in an incident.
 It was foggy at the time, and both driver and conductor alighted near the top of Derby Road to find their whereabouts.
 On returning to their car they found that it had run away backwards down the hill to Gregory Street, where it collided with another car, knocking the latter into some gardens.

-In August the removal of the centre poles along Alfreton Road was agreed to and, on account of heavy losses, the Carlton Road horsebus service was reduced to a half-hourly frequency.
+In August the removal of the centre poles along Alfreton Road was agreed to and, on account of heavy losses, the Carlton Road omnibus service was reduced to a half-hourly frequency.